erichard/awesome-gdpr/README.md

 ## What is GDPR ?

-The General Data Protection Regulation is a new EU regulation that will becomes enforceable from 25 May 2018.
+The General Data Protection Regulation is a new EU regulation enforced since 25 May 2018.